I’m not sure why anybody would argue with this statement, but people do.

 For those of us living with disabilities, most cannot participate in full-time work.
 So, we generally need to get on some form of government assistance, both for income and insurance.

-Medicare covers everybody covered by the Social Security System.
+Medicare covers everybody participating in the Social Security System entitlements system.
 While much of this population is 65 and over, people who are disabled and have enough of a work history to be eligible also participate.

-With each state interpreting things differently, Medicaid has become the backup insurance you hope to get, but won’t know until you apply.
+With each state interpreting things differently, Medicaid has become the backup insurance you hope to get, but won’t know until you apply(or have researched your state’s rules).

 This is why Medicare For All is so important – it’s a way to make sure that everybody is covered and increases the chance for all patients to be treated fairly.